boazsegev/iodine/README.md

     [200, {"Content-Length" => "12"}, ["Welcome Home"] ]
   end
 end
+Iodine.start
 ```

-This is especially effective as it allows the use of middleware without interfering with connection upgrades.
+This design has a number of benefits, some of them related to better IO handling, resource optimization (no need for two IO polling systems) etc'.
+This also allows us to use middleware without interfering with connection upgrades.

-This means that it's easy to minimize the number of Ruby objects we need before an Upgrade takes place and a new protocol is established.

 Iodine::Rack imposes a few restrictions for performance and security reasons, such as that the headers (both sending and receiving) must be less then 8Kb in size.
 These restrictions shouldn't be an issue and are similar to limitations imposed by Apache.